 Assessment criteria Relevant?
 Details/evidence Potential health impact?
 Recommended amendments or enhancement actions to the proposal under consideration

 1. Housing quality and design

-1. Does the proposal seek to address the housing needs of the wider community by requiring provision of variation of house type that will Yes Positive
+Does the proposal seek to address the housing needs of the wider community by requiring provision of variation of house type that will Yes Positive

 meet the needs of older or disabled people?
 [For example does it meet all Lifetime Homes Standards, Building for Life etc?]
 Partial Negative

-an Elleume Homes Standards, Building for Elle etc.] No Neutral
+No Neutral

 Uncertain

 2. Does the proposal promote development that will reduce energy requirements and living costs and ensure that homes are warm and dry Yes Positive

 in winter and cool in summer Partial Negative

 No Neutral

 Uncertain

 2. Access to healthcare services and other social infrastructure

-3. Does the proposal seek to retain, replace or provide health and social care related infrastructure?
-Yes Positive
+3. Does the proposal seek to retain, replace or provide health and social Yes Positive

+care related infrastructure?
 Partial Negative

 No Neutral

 Uncertain

 4. Does the proposal address the proposed growth/ assess the impact on healthcare services?
 Yes Positive

+on healthcare services?
 Partial Negative

 No Neutral

 Uncertain

-5. Does the proposal explore/allow for opportunities for shared community use and co-location of services?
+Does the proposal explore/allow for opportunities for shared community use and co-location of services?
 Yes Positive

-community use and co-location of services?
+community and and be recalled a convene.
 Partial Negative

 No Neutral

 Uncertain

 3. Access to open space and nature

 6. Does the proposal seek to retain and enhance existing and provide Yes Positive

 new open and natural spaces to support healthy living and physical activity?
 Partial Negative

 No Neutral

 Uncertain

 7. Does the proposal promote links between open and natural spaces and areas of residence, employment and commerce?
 Yes Positive

 Assessment criteria Relevant?
 Details/evidence Potential health impact?
 Recommended amendments or enhancement actions to the proposal under consideration

 Partial Negative

 No Neutral

 Uncertain

-8. Does the proposal seek to ensure that open and natural spaces are welcoming, safe and accessible to all?
+Does the proposal seek to ensure that open and natural spaces are welcoming, safe and accessible to all?
 Yes Positive

+wolcoming, care and acceptable to all.
 Partial Negative

 No Neutral

 Uncertain

 9. Does the proposal seek to provide a range of play spaces for children Yes Positive

 and young people (e.g. play pitches, play areas etc.) including provision for those that are disabled?
 Partial Negative

 No Neutral

 Uncertain

 4. Air quality, noise and neighbourhood amenity

-10. Does the proposal seek to minimise construction impacts such as dust, noise, vibration and odours?
-Yes Positive
+10. Does the proposal seek to minimise construction impacts such as Yes Positive

+dust, noise, vibration and odours?
 Partial Negative

 No Neutral

 Uncertain

-11. Does the proposal seek to minimise air pollution caused by traffic and employment/ commercial facilities?
+Does the proposal seek to minimise air pollution caused by traffic and employment/ commercial facilities?
 Yes Positive

+and employment commercial facilities?
 Partial Negative

 No Neutral

 Uncertain

-12. Does the proposal seek to minimise noise pollution caused by traffic Yes Positive
+12. Does the proposal seek to minimise noise pollution caused by traffic and employment/ commercial facilities?
+Yes Positive

-and employment/ commercial facilities?
-Partial Negative
+and employment commercial radinates: Partial Negative

 No Neutral

 Uncertain

 5. Accessibility and active transport

-13. Does the proposal prioritise and encourage walking (such as through Yes Positive
+13. Does the proposal prioritise and encourage walking (such as through shared spaces) connecting to local walking networks?
+Yes Positive

-shared spaces) connecting to local walking networks?
 Partial Negative

 No Neutral

 Uncertain